cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 automation and analytics is the highlight while taking the maximum use of contextual data [@hid-sp18-416-www-business-benefits-analytics].

-XGBoost
+XGBoost :o:
 =======

-"XGBoost is an open-source software library which provides the gradient boosting framework for C++, Java, Python,R, and Julia" [@hid-sp18-401; @-XGBoost-wiki].
+> ``XGBoost is an open-source software library which provides the
+> gradient boosting framework for C++, Java, Python,R, and Julia''
+> [@hid-sp18-401-XGBoost-wiki].

 XGBoost stands for Extreme Gradient Boosting.
 Before talking about XGBoost, it is best to give introduction to general gradient boosting.